ArtyMaury/template-finder/README.md

 ### Customize

 Sometimes variables are not defined in your workspace but by an external tool.
-For exemple an ansible extra-var passed in command-line.
+For example an ansible extra-var passed in command-line.
 To avoid showing these variables as undefined, you can set:

 ```json
 "templateFinder.variables.externalVariables": [